odamex/odamex/client/switch/README.md

 ## Building from scratch

 **This has been built using devkitpro on Windows (using msys2).
-Linux/MacOSX users may slightly modify the commands if needed.**
+Linux/MacOSX users may need to slightly modify the commands.**

 Latest compilation has been tested as of December 30th 2020.